What is sexual violence?

 - Any attempt or threat to commit an act of sexual violence

-Sexual assault is any kind of unwanted sexual touching.
+Sexual assault is any kind of sexual touching without consent.
 This can include unwanted kissing, touching and forced sexual intercourse.
-Sexual assault is often not about sexual desire but about power and privilege.
 Sexual assault is the legal term used in Canada and is a crime.